A group of students in a workshop

 Solutions

-As many young people look at work culture as part of their job search, ask yourself how comfortable they will feel in your work environment.
+As many students look at work culture as part of their job search, ask yourself how comfortable they will feel in your work environment.
 White et al refer to the physical work environment as an opportunity for change.
 By incorporating green and blue spaces, it has been known to increase the feeling of wellbeing.

 It’s worth asking how your processes support mental health and wellbeing and highlighting the support you offer in your job postings.
 With the new hybrid working model becoming far more common following Covid, it’s more important than ever to maintain support and care for employees as they are spending less time interacting with others when working from home.
 By adopting an authentic ‘super-real’ over a ‘superhuman’ leadership approach to remote working and interviewing, you can help make up for the lack of in-person connection which is usually derived from the physical workplace.